 Manual Pallet Jacks - A person can push almost 4 times what they can pull and if a worker feels it's necessary to use both arms to pull then the worker is probably overexerting and at risk for a lower back injury or a shoulder injury while pulling the pallet jack.
-By pushing you will find you have more control, being able to steer/maneuver away from obstacles, and you can stop a lot quicker.
+Has anyone ever seen a person pull a car that is stuck in the snow to get it going?
+We have an inherent logic about pushing because we know that we are stronger when we push with our legs, which is the same principal as lifting with our legs rather than our back, but too many workers pull pallet jacks because they don't think about the body mechanics involved.
+Using both arms to pull a pallet jack behind yourself is also a recipe for being run into by the pallet if you have to stop suddenly.
+By pushing they will find they have more control, being able to steer/maneuver away from obstacles, and you can stop a lot quicker.
 It is impossible to always push a pallet jack but pulling should only be allowed to position the pallet for moving, not for actually moving the pallet around.
 Ask your employees to spend the day pushing instead of pulling and see if they notice the difference at the end of the day.
 With a little practice, they may be surprised!